zendframework/zend-hydrator/doc/book/strategy.md

 This Strategy converts values into Booleans and vice versa.
 It expects two arguments at the constructor, which are used to define a contrary for `true` and `false`.

+### Zend\\Hydrator\\Strategy\\ClosureStrategy

+This is a strategy that allows you to pass in a `hydrate` callback to be called in the event of hydration, and an `extract` callback to be called in the event of extraction.

 ### Zend\\Hydrator\\Strategy\\DateTimeFormatterStrategy

 This is a strategy that converts bidirectional a string into a DateTime Object.
 The in- and output format can be defined as a constructor argument.

+### Zend\\Hydrator\\Strategy\\DefaultStrategy

+This is a "dummy"-implementation that simply proxies everything through, without doing anything on the parameters.

 ### Zend\\Hydrator\\Strategy\\ExplodeStrategy